 We will use model structures on diagram categories throughout the paper.
-Below we introduce the definition of a direct category which is a generalization of the concept of a poset. \begin{defn} Let $\omega$ denote the poset category of the ordered set $\left\{0,1,2,\ldots \right\}$.
-A small category $J$ is called \emph{direct} if there is a functor $f\colon J\lra \omega$ that sends non- identity morphisms to non-identity morphisms.
+Below we introduce the definition of a direct category which is a generalization of the concept of a poset, see \cite[Definition 5.1.1]{Hovey} for further details. . \begin{defn} Let $\omega$ denote the poset category of the ordered set $\left\{0,1,2,\ldots \right\}$.
+A small category $J$ is called \emph{direct} if there is a functor $f\colon J\lra \omega$ that sends non-identity morphisms to non-identity morphisms.
 We refer to $f(j)$ as the \emph{degree} of the object $j$.
-Dually, $J$ is an \emph{inverse} category if there is a functor $J^{\opp} \to \omega$ that sends non-identity morphisms to non-identity morphisms \end{defn} See \cite[Definition 5.1.1]{Hovey} for further details.
-Any finite poset $J$ is a direct category, and dually $J^{\opp}$ is an inverse category.
+Dually, $J$ is an \emph{inverse} category if there is a functor $J^{\opp} \to \omega$ that sends non-identity morphisms to non-identity morphisms \end{defn} Any finite poset $J$ is a direct category, and dually $J^{\opp}$ is an inverse category.
 We provide some examples that will be useful later on. \begin{defn} Suppose $\cM$ is a small category with small colimits, $J$ a small category, $z$ an object in $J$ and $J_z$ the category of all non-identity morphisms with codomain $z$.
 The \emph{latching space functor } $L_z\colon \cM^{J}\lra \cM$ is the composition

 where the first arrow is the restriction functor.
 Equivalently the latching space of a diagram $X$ is given by

 where $J_z \hookrightarrow J $ is the inclusion. \end{defn} Note that we have a natural transformation $ L_zX\lra X_z $ for any fixed object $z\in J$.